-- 5. Interest expense is recognised on an accrual basis. - Borrowing costs are expensed, unless they relate to the acquisition, construction or production of a qualifying asset (i.e., an asset that takes a substantial period of time to get ready for its intended use).
+- Interest expense is recognised on an accrual basis. - Borrowing costs are expensed, unless they relate to the acquisition, construction or production of a qualifying asset (i.e., an asset that takes a substantial period of time to get ready for its intended - Capitalisation commences when borrowing costs are incurred for the asset, and activities that are necessary to prepare the asset for its intended use or sale are in progress.